AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/build-rtc-locally.md

         - *Broker*: A crossbar image with the configuration
     - **Utilities**:
         - *Gcloud*: image used for the clis Gcloud and Kubectl
-        - *Minikugegate*: image that give access to RTC when running on local minikube cluster
+        - *Minikubegate*: image that give access to RTC when running on local minikube cluster
         - *Nsgate*: image that give access to RTC when running on google cloud
         - *Testtools*: image with simple utilitise to connect and debug other services